 ‘Sharing a bed with Edmund White’

-A personal tribute to the late American novelist and biographer Edmund White, published by the New Statesman.
+A personal tribute to the late American writer Edmund White, for the New Statesman.

 ‘How a little-known French literary critic became a bellweather for the US right’